MrCluelessCoder/3DS-Power-Off/README.md

 I2C Registers>Device 3>(REGISTER:0x20, WIDTH:8)Writing u8 value 8 triggers a shutdown via power-off?

 The idea is to create a 3ds software to power off the console without pressing the power button in order to prolong the lifespan of it.

+My coding is in a mess.
+Codes are missing and potentially broken.